 Hello beautiful friends!
 Thank you for all the well-wishes on my new Etsy shop on Tuesday!
-If you love Dixie Belle Products as much as I do, I hope you’ll consider buying from me! ($8 flat rate shipping, and FREE SHIPPING on all orders over $50 with the code FREESHIP50)
+If you love Dixie Belle Products as much as I do, I hope you’ll consider buying from me! ($8 flat rate shipping, and FREE SHIPPING on all orders over $50, no code necessary!)

 Today I’m here with my Furniture Fixer Upper crew sharing a redo of a redo.

 Last week when I stopped by my booth, I decided to bring home a dresser that’s been sitting in there a while to give it a new look.

 I paid $99 for it at the thrift store, and that was on sale.
 I am rarely willing to spend that much on a dresser, but someone had restored it beautifully, so I figured it was worth it.
 That and the fact that my booth needed furniture at the time.